VTech PreComputer 1000: Specifications

 A Toshiba TC531000CP 1MBit (128Kx8bit) 128K ROM contains the Operating System and program data.
 This ROM can be augmented when a cartridge is inserted into the side mounted cartridge slot and then selected, thus providing expansion capability.

 Text output is supplied by a single row 20 character dot-matrix LCD panel, sound output is via an inbuilt piezo element beeper.

 Functions

-The following functions are available on the unit:
+The following functions can be performed on this unit: